Kuldeep800singh/100-days-code/logs.md

 **Description**:Created a class called HashTable in a hashtable.h file and create basicaly 4-5 method in it like one for insertion, deletion, searching and one for constructor and learned how basical a hash tabel work.
 Also discovered the std::map inside c++ standard library .

+### Day 9
+**Todays Progress**
+Learned about bubble sort algorithm and implemented in c++.

+**Description**: Create a function called bubble_sort that table a std::vector as a parameter to its refernce and sort the array using the bubble sort algorithm.
+It return void.